greguz/fluido/README.md

 #### pump(...streams, callback)

 Pump a streams pipeline and handle all possible errors.
-Returs the last piped stream or, if callback is `undefined`, returns a promise.
+If callback is `undefined`, returns a promise.

 ```javascript
 const { pump } = require('fluido')